 Top 10 Ways 2012 Changed Marketing Forever

-Chris Warden, CEO of Spread Effect, took a look at some of the biggest marketing marketing 2012changes that occurred in 2012.
+Chris Warden, CEO of Spread Effect, took a look at some of the biggest marketing changes that occurred in 2012.
 Of course, Google, social media, and local searches appeared in his list of the biggest changes for 2012.
 Here's a top ten list of some of the most profound ways in which 2012 permanently changed marketing standards for businesses and brands.

 Content Became the King of Marketing